infernojs/eslint-plugin-inferno/docs/rules/jsx-curly-brace-presence.md

-# Enforce curly braces or disallow unnecessary curly braces in JSX props and/or children. (react/jsx-curly-brace-presence)
+# Enforce curly braces or disallow unnecessary curly braces in JSX props and/or children. (inferno/jsx-curly-brace-presence)

 This rule allows you to enforce curly braces or disallow unnecessary curly braces in JSX props and/or children.

-For situations where JSX expressions are unnecessary, please refer to [the React doc](https://facebook.github.io/react/docs/jsx-in-depth.html) and [this page about JSX gotchas](https://github.com/facebook/react/blob/v15.4.0-rc.3/docs/docs/02.3-jsx-gotchas.md#html-entities).
+For situations where JSX expressions are unnecessary, please refer to [the Inferno doc](https://facebook.github.io/react/docs/jsx-in-depth.html) and [this page about JSX gotchas](https://github.com/facebook/react/blob/v15.4.0-rc.3/docs/docs/02.3-jsx-gotchas.md#html-entities).

 **Fixable:** This rule is automatically fixable using the `--fix` flag on the command line